hameesakhan/Tesseract-GUI/README.md

 5) When the image has shown, you are ready to start creating rectangles on your required data in image.
 6) Outputs will be saved in a file with name 'DataFile.exe' in the same directory as the executable file.

-Note: You arrow keys to navigate through your image.
+Note: Use arrow keys to navigate through your image.